deepsquare-io/deepsquare-client/README.md

 # DeepSquare SDK

 This package provides a straightforward interface to the DeepSquare Grid.
-With this SDK, users can easily submit jobs to the Grid, pay with their credits, and later retrieve job information for status checks and cost tracking.
+With this SDK, users can easily **submit jobs** to the Grid, **pay** with their credits, and later retrieve job information for status checks and cost tracking.

 ## Introduction

-The essence of the DeepSquare Grid lies in its workflows.
+The essence of the DeepSquare Grid lies in its **workflows**.
 These workflows break down operations to be run on the Grid into simple steps, facilitating easy access to high-performance computing resources.

 Begin your journey with our platform by following our [Getting Started Guide](examples/hello-world/README.md), the link to which will be provided shortly.